All spoilers regarding the Super Rookies era are unmarked. Examples relating to the New World era can be spoiler-tagged if deemed necessary.

 - Aerith and Bob: All Officer Agents have pretty exotic or unusual names, except for Miss Goldenweek, who has the rather standard "Marianne".

-- All There in the Manual: Miss Doublefinger, Miss Goldenweek, Mr 4, Miss Merry Christmas, Mr 5 and Miss Valentine's real names were all revealed in the Vivre Card databook.
+- All There in the Manual: Miss Doublefinger, Miss Goldenweek, Mr 4, Miss Merry Christmas, Mr 5 and Miss Valentine's real names are all revealed in the Vivre Card databook.

 - Evil Duo: The Officer Agents and the Frontier Agents work in pairs.
 One male, whose codename is after a number, indicating the pair's rank, and one female, whose codename is after an holiday or a day of the week.
-The only exeption is Mr. 2 who has no partner because, being an Okama, he's both male and female at the same time.
+The only exeption is Mr. 2 who has no partner because he's both male and female at the same time.

 - Great Escape: Although they don't exactly break free from Impel Down, Miss Doublefinger, Mr. 4 and Miss Merry Christmas escape from a prison ship thanks to Miss Goldenweek, Mr. 5 and Miss Valentine.